xwzy/PyPhotoOrganizer/README.md

 PyPhotoOrganizer is a Python application built with PyQt5 for organizing and managing photos in a selected folder.
 It provides a user-friendly interface to browse through photos, display images, and perform various operations such as keeping, deleting, and filtering based on file types.

+In simple terms, this program is designed to delete unnecessary photos.
+It can either delete raw format photos only or delete both raw format and jpg format photos simultaneously.

 ## Features

 - Select a folder to organize and manage photos.